za/tango_with_django_book/17/chapters/login.rst

 User Authentication
 ===================
 The aim of this next part of the tutorial is to get you familiar with the user authentication mechanisms provided by Django.
 We'll be using the ``auth`` application provided as part of a standard Django installation in package ``django.contrib.auth``.
-According to `Django's official documentation on Authentication <https://docs.djangoproject.com/en/1.5/topics/auth/>`_, the application consists of the following aspects.
+According to `Django's official documentation on Authentication <https://docs.djangoproject.com/en/1.7/topics/auth/>`_, the application consists of the following aspects.

 - *Users.*
 - *Permissions:* a series of binary flags (e.g. yes/no) determining what a user may or may not do.
 - *Groups:* a method of applying permissions to more than one user.
 - A configurable *password hashing system:* a must for ensuring data security.
 - *Forms and view tools for logging in users,* or restricting content.
-- A *pluggable backend system,* allowing you to provide your own authentication-related functionality.

 There's lots that Django can do for you in the area of user authentication.
 We'll be covering the basics to get you started.
-This'll help you build your confidence with the available tools and their underlying concepts.
+This will help you build your confidence with the available tools and their underlying concepts.

 Setting up Authentication
 -------------------------